environment_setup

 Function that creates a simplified system of bodies.
 The following bodies are created in this system: the Sun, all planets of the Solar system, and Pluto.
 All bodies in this system use Gtop ephemerides and point mass gravity.
 The Earth is setup with a spherical shape model and a simple rotation model.
 The reference frame used to setup this simplified system of bodies has its origin at the SSB, and has an ECLIPJ2000 orientation.

-Parameters:
+- Parameters:

 initial_time (float, optional, default=0) – Initial system time in seconds since J2000.

-Returns:
+- Returns:

 Object containing the objects for bodies and environment models constituting the physical environment

-Return type:
+- Return type:

 SystemOfBodies

-add_flight_conditions(bodies: tudatpy.kernel.numerical_simulation.environment.SystemOfBodies, body_name: str, central_body_name: str) None#
+- add_flight_conditions(bodies: tudatpy.kernel.numerical_simulation.environment.SystemOfBodies, body_name: str, central_body_name: str) None ¶

 Function that creates a flight conditions, and adds it to an existing body.

-This function can be used to add a FlightConditions object to an existing body.
-Typically, the FlightConditions are created automatically when they are required (for the calulcation of an aerodynamic acceleration, or the saving of certain dependent variables).
+are created automatically when they are required (for the calculation of an aerodynamic acceleration, or the saving of certain dependent variables).
 However, in some cases it may be useful to manually trigger their creation, which is done through this function.
-If the central_body_name input denotes a body that is endowed with an AtmosphereModel, this function automically creates an AtmosphericFlightConditions object (capable of calculating density, speed of sound, etc.), instead of the more basic FlightConditions (which is limited to properties such as altitude, latitude, etc.)
+If thecentral_body_name

-• bodies (SystemOfBodies) – Object defining the physical environment, with all properties of artificial and natural bodies.
+bodies (SystemOfBodies) – Object defining the physical environment, with all properties of artificial and natural bodies.

-• body_name (str) – Name of the body for which the flight conditions are to be created
+body_name (str) – Name of the body for which the flight conditions are to be created

-add_rotation_model(bodies: tudatpy.kernel.numerical_simulation.environment.SystemOfBodies, body_name: str, rotation_model_settings: tudat::simulation_setup::RotationModelSettings) None#
+- add_rotation_model(bodies: tudatpy.kernel.numerical_simulation.environment.SystemOfBodies, body_name: str, rotation_model_settings: tudat::simulation_setup::RotationModelSettings) None ¶

 Function that creates a rotation model, and adds it to an existing body.